brother-donkey/grail/README.md

 # Grail Site Layouts with CSS

-## Standard

-The standard is the so-called holy grail layout, is starts, like all layouts as stacked on mobile and then adds a lefthand column on middle widths, then three columns on wider widths.

 ## Elements

 The consistuent elements of a given layout correspond to the semantic elements used on most websites.
 It's recommended but not required that for proper semantics, you match the classname with the html element (ex. `<main class="main">`).
 These elements and their corresponding elements are as follows: